 Email: Click Here

 Dr. Chris Parsons has been involved in whale and dolphin research for over a decade and has conducted projects in South Africa, India, China and the Caribbean, as well as the UK.
 He is currently involved in research projects on coastal dolphin populations in the Caribbean and the effectiveness of marine conservation policy.
-Dr. Parsons started teaching at George Mason University in 2003 and is currently the Undergraduate Coordinator for marine biology, environmental science and conservation biology.
+Dr. Parsons started teaching at George Mason University in 2003.

 Before moving to the US, Dr. Parsons was the Director of the research and education departments of the Hebridean Whale and Dolphin Trust (HWDT), from 1998 until 2003.
 Prior to this, he was involved in research on Indo-Pacific humpback dolphins and finless porpoises in Hong Kong and China, which included the behavior and ecology of Hong Kong’s cetaceans, marine pollution and its effects on marine life.